Student Spotlight – Lucia Ribisi

 What effect do you hope your research has in your field, at UCLA, in your community, or in the world?

-Student Spotlight – Madison Lee
+Student Spotlight – Lilly Angel

-Meet UCLA undergraduate researcher Madison Lee!
+Meet UCLA undergraduate researcher Lilly Angel!

 How did you first get interested in your research project?